dmnfarrell/dmnfarrell.github.io/_posts/2019-09-30-seaice-mpl-bokeh.markdown

 ## Background

-This post shows three different libraries for visualizing the same data.
+This post shows four different libraries for visualizing the same data.
 The data used here was calculated using raw data provided by NSIDC (the National Snow and Ice Data Center).
 This combines measures of north and south sea ice extent to estimate the global total.
 We will plot the data from a pandas dataframe by year with a trendline.

 ## Import data